trenchsheikh/zlink/README.md

 **Step 5: Send Crypto**
 ```
-Send ETH/BNB/SOL to the address shown
+Send crypto from Base, BNB Chain, or Solana to the address shown
 ```

 **Step 6: Receive Magic Link**